China says US revoking of China apps ban a 'positive step' - WTMJ

 Relations between Beijing and Washington remain testy, with each side having imposed sanctions including tariffs on each others’ exports.

 China’s legislature passed legislation Thursday laying down the legal basis for retaliation against foreign sanctions over issues such as Hong Kong and the northwestern region of Xinjiang, where China is accused of curtailing freedoms and committing human rights abuses.
-No specific measures were included in the anti-sanctions law.
+The anti-sanctions law allows China to refuse to issue visas, deny entry, cancel visas and deport those responsible for formulating and implementing sanctions as well as to seize their assets within China and forbid financial transactions and other interactions with them.

 Foreign Ministry spokesperson Wang Wenbin said the law aimed to “resolutely safeguard national sovereignty, dignity and core interests and oppose Western hegemonism and power politics.” and to “provide legal support and guarantees for the country to counter discriminatory measures by a foreign country in accordance with the law.”

-Note: This story has been corrected to show the anti-sanctions law does contain specific measures to punish those formulating and implementing sanctions on Chinese indiviuals and organizations.